Chris Armstrong (ice hockey)

-Christopher Ryan Armstrong (born June 26, 1975) is a Canadian professional ice hockey executive and former defenceman who currently serves as alternate governor and president of hockey operations for the Utah Mammoth of the National Hockey League (NHL).
-Armstrong was born in Regina, Saskatchewan, but grew up in Whitewood, Saskatchewan.
+Christopher Ryan Armstrong (born June 26, 1975) is a former Canadian professional ice hockey defenceman who was born in Regina, Saskatchewan, but grew up in Whitewood, Saskatchewan.

 Playing career

-Armstrong was drafted by the Florida Panthers of the National Hockey League in the 1993 NHL Entry Draft in the third round, 57th overall.
+Armstrong was drafted by the Florida Panthers of the National Hockey League in the 1993 NHL entry draft in the third round, 57th overall.
 He never played a game for the Panthers.
 The Nashville Predators claimed him in the 1998 NHL Expansion Draft and then in 1999 he was signed as a free agent by the San Jose Sharks.

 The Minnesota Wild then claimed Armstrong in the 2000 NHL Expansion Draft.
 After spells in the IHL, and AHL, he finally made the jump to the NHL for three games in the 2000–01 season with the Wild.
 His tenure as a Wild did not last long, though, as the New York Islanders signed him as a free agent in 2001.

 Armstrong did not play his next NHL game until after he was signed as a free agent by the Mighty Ducks of Anaheim in 2003.
 He played four games for the Ducks in the 2003–04 season.
 In seven NHL games, he has no goals, one assist, one point, and no penalty minutes.

 He signed with ERC Ingolstadt for the 2004–05 season and spent the next five seasons in the Deutsche Eishockey Liga.

 Returning to North America for the 2009–10 season, Armstrong signed as a free agent with the Springfield Falcons of the AHL on December 5, 2009.

-McGill University

-In 2003, Armstrong graduated from the Desautels Faculty of Management at McGill University, where he studied commerce.

-Executive career

-On June 18, 2024, Armstrong was officially appointed president of hockey operations and alternate governor of the Utah Mammoth.
-He is unrelated to current Utah Mammoth general manager and ice hockey executive Bill Armstrong.